laracord/laracord.com/content/docs/http-server.md

 Routes can be defined inside of the `routes()` method in your `Bot` class located at `app/Bot.php`.

-By default, an example route is provided but is commented out:
+By default, an example route for `web` and `api` is provided but is commented out:

 ```php
 /**